chargen/migl-gameloop/README.md

 game is just too demanding to run at 60fps on the user computer.
 It's best to let the user choose whether he wants this 30fps cap or not.

-If the actual framerate of the user drops (even lower), the game will actually slow down.
+If the actual framerate of the user drops, the game will actually slow down.

 Accessible through `require('migl-gameloop').fixedHalfFramerate`.

 ## Framerate limiting with the FlexibleLoop

-The target number of frames per second can be defined at anytime.
+The target number of frames per second can be defined at anytime with the FlexibleLoop implementation.

 ```
 loop.setFrameRate(30);